-14. Internal Audit
+15. Internal Audit

-- (1) The Board shall establish an internal audit function and shall appoint an internal auditor: - (a) which position shall be separate from the compliance officer; - (b) who shall have appropriate qualifications which may be prescribed by the Commission; and who may be: - (i) a member of staff; or - (ii) an external appointment.
+- (1) The Board shall establish an internal audit function and shall appoint an internal auditor who: - (a) may be separate from the compliance officer; and - (b) shall have appropriate qualifications which may be prescribed by the Commission. - (2) The responsibilities of the internal auditor shall be determined by the Board, documented and shall include: - (a) evaluation of the effectiveness of internal controls, risk management and management information systems; - (b) evaluation of the integrity of the market operator's dealing practices (where appropriate) and of the controls in place to ensure clients are treated fairly, honestly and professionally; - (c) evaluation of the effectiveness of procedures to segregate duties, in accordance with Guideline (12); - (d) reporting on the results of its evaluation at (a) and (b) and any material breaches of internal controls to the Board; - (e) reporting to the Board (or the Audit Committee) no less frequently than annually; - (f) performing any other duty that the Board may regard as appropriate, provided that it does not conflict with the duties of an internal auditor. - (3) The Board shall ensure that the internal auditor - (a) has sufficient seniority, authority and skills to carry out the tasks; - (b) designs an annual audit programme that is subject to the approval of the Board (or Audit Committee); - (c) has the right to report directly to the Board; - (d) is able, without seeking any other prior authority: - (i) to examine all books, documents and other records, in whatever media they are held; and

-- (2) The internal auditor may carry out other functions within the market operator, provided that those functions are not subject to internal audit. - (3) The responsibility of the internal auditor shall be determined by the Board and shall be documented.
-The responsibilities shall include: - (a) evaluation of the effectiveness of internal controls, risk management and management information systems; - (b) evaluation of the integrity of the market operator's dealing practices (where appropriate) and of the controls in place to ensure clients are treated fairly, honestly and professionally; - (c) evaluation of the effectiveness of procedures to segregate duties, in accordance with Regulation (12); - (d) reporting on the results of its evaluation at (a) and (b) and any material breaches of internal controls to the Board; - (e) reporting to the Board (or the Audit Committee) no less frequently than annually; and - (f) performing any other duty that the Board may regard as appropriate, provided that it does not conflict with the duties of an internal auditor. - (4) The Board shall ensure that the internal auditor - (a) has sufficient seniority, authority and skills to carry out the tasks; - (b) determines an annual audit programme that is subject to the approval of the Board (or Audit Committee as appropriate); - (c) has the right to report directly to the Board; - (d) is able, without seeking any other prior authority: - (i) to examine all books, documents and other records, in whatever media they are held; and - (ii) to interview any Board member, employee, agent or other relevant person about any aspect of their work. - (5) The Board shall review the internal auditor's report, in the light of any views expressed by the Audit Committee, no less frequently than annually and take and document such action as it considers appropriate in the light of that report. - (6) Where the market operator is a person operating a collective investment scheme, the internal auditor shall be able to interview any of the functionaries of the scheme.
+- (ii) to interview any Board member, employee, agent or other relevant person about any aspect of their work. - (4) The Board shall review the internal auditor's report, at least twice a year, take appropriate action and document it. - (5) Where the market operator is a collective investment scheme, the internal auditor shall have the authority to interview the directors and other principal officers of the market operator.